 Overall, 100 Crochet Tiles is a nice reference book of crochet motifs in a variety of shapes and using a variety of different techniques.
 The colourful designs in 100 Crochet Tiles sparks the imagination and readers can use the building blocks to create a plethora of motif projects.
 I’d recommend this book for experienced crocheters that are fans of granny squares/motifs that want to have a collection of motif patterns at their fingertips.
 This book could be a nice resource for inexperienced motif makers as well if they’re willing to put some time in online searching for additional resources.

-If you'd like to purchase a copy of 100 Crochet Tiles, it is available for purchase from Amazon or Book Depository.
+If you'd like to purchase a copy of 100 Crochet Tiles, it is available for purchase from Amazon.